 Exposing Baby to Dangerous Chemicals

-While most expectant mothers have a healthy fear of paint fumes, many are unaware that their beautiful new crib or stylish accent rug could also expose their baby to nasty and potentially dangerous chemicals.
+While most expectant mothers have a healthy fear of paint fumes, many are unaware that their beautiful new crib or stylish accent rug could also expose their baby to potentially dangerous chemicals.

 02 of 05